pantheon-systems/documentation/source/content/guides/accessibility/04-best-practices.md

 ## Inclusive Language

-Words are one of the primary ways we both connect and help one another.
-But even with the best of intentions, your choices in words may exclude folks.
-Terms and phrases may have an origin or make a reference of which we’re not aware, and can be harmful to others.
-Other phrases may present a reading level barrier for those from different backgrounds.
+Even with the best of intentions, choices in words may exclude visitors.
+Terms and phrases may have an origin or make a reference of which you're not aware, and can be harmful to others.
+Or, phrases may present a reading level barrier for those from different backgrounds.

-When creating content, the work of inclusive writing and editing means reviewing our work for examples of language that may exclude folks by testing, using inclusive language linting tools and readability scoring tools, and then copy editing to include alternatives.
+When creating content, review it for examples of language that may exclude your visitors by testing, using inclusive language linting and readability scoring tools, and then copy editing to include alternatives.

 See the [Resources](/guides/accessibility/resources#inclusive-language) page in this guide to help you write using inclusive language.